I WONDER ABOUT REALITY.

 HAVE BOOTS FIXED PICK UP DRESS - Ester Spitz from “ES”

-Pim Kops’s photographs, meanwhile, preserve not only the appearance of a subject but the atmosphere of intimacy itself.
+Pim Kops’s photographs, meanwhile, preserve not simply the appearance of a subject but the atmosphere of intimacy itself.
 In these portraits of Ester, we encounter both presence and distance: the immediacy of her gaze and posture, and the quiet knowledge that the camera inevitably frames and fixes.
 Susan Sontag observed that “to photograph is to appropriate the thing photographed” (On Photography, 1977).
 Yet Kops’s images complicate this notion.
-They do not reduce Ester to an object of possession but reveal instead the reciprocal vulnerability of artist and muse.
+They do not reduce Ester to an object of possession but instead reveal the reciprocal vulnerability of artist and muse.
 The camera here becomes not an instrument of control but a medium of trust.

 Four decades later, their reunion in this exhibition allows us to revisit the question Sontag posed: what does it mean to preserve an instant, to fix in language or image what is by nature ephemeral?
 In the case of Spitz and Kops, the answer lies not in permanence but in resonance.
 These works endure because they remain unfinished, open—inviting each reader and viewer to continue the dialogue.